Starrky/EXS-Automation-Release/README.md

 # Installation

-**In order to use this tool, you need to install python3**: https://www.python.org/downloads/ and choose newest version of the installers for your OS(select "Add to path" checkbox):
+**In order to use this tool, you need to install python3 and chrome browser and keep it updated**: https://www.python.org/downloads/ and choose newest version of the installers for your OS(select "Add to path" checkbox)[ https://www.google.com/chrome/ ]:

 ![alt text](https://i.imgur.com/6t92U3f.png)